adrivelasco/dummy-client-email/readme.md

 # Client UI Email :email:
+> Simple personal email manager that allows you to: see inbox and sent an email.

 This is an [Universal React](https://medium.com/@muthuks/universal-rendering-with-react-60a7ca86820) Application.
-Consists in a very simple Client UI Email built with [Node.js](https://nodejs.org/) and [Express](https://github.com/expressjs/express) for server and the api rest, and in the other side, [React](https://github.com/facebook/react) for building UI with [Redux](https://github.com/reduxjs/redux) for state manangement.
-Also uses other modern libraries such as [Material-UI](https://material-ui-next.com/), [PostCSS](https://github.com/postcss/postcss), [Babel 7](https://github.com/babel/babel) and [Webpack 4.x](https://webpack.github.io/).
+Consists in a very simple Client UI Email built with [Node.js](https://nodejs.org/) and [Express](https://github.com/expressjs/express) for server and the API REST, and in the other side, [React](https://github.com/facebook/react) for UI solution with [Redux](https://github.com/reduxjs/redux) for state management.
+Also uses other modern libraries such as [Material-UI](https://material-ui-next.com/), [PostCSS](https://github.com/postcss/postcss), [Babel 7](https://github.com/babel/babel) and [Webpack 4](https://webpack.github.io/).

 ## Requirements